Oisota/theo-lang/doc/core/loops.md

 ```

 Should they just return void or something?
+Probably should just return some kind of `unit` type.

 Do we even need loops?
 Should be able to take care of all iteration needs with map/filter/reduce.

 Also need to consider how loops will play with True/False being just another `enum` and not being intrinsic to the language.

+Maybe `for` and `while` desugar into a more primitive loop construct?
 ```text
 loop {
 	case x < 10 {